kstenschke/doShell/README.md

 ## Idea - What does it do?

-doShell is a superset of shell script, providing commands geared towards non-headless cross-platform browser and terminal automation.
+doShell is a superset of shell script, providing commands geared towards headfull cross-platform browser- and terminal-automation.
 Possible usecases are end-to-end testing, infoSec reconnaisance and creation of productivity macros.

 This project is a source-to-source (S2S) transpiler and runtime system